nitedani/standaloner/standaloner/README.md

 ## Common Use Cases

 - **SSR Applications**: Build with Vite and deploy the self-contained output
-- **Native Dependencies**: Use modules like Sharp, Prisma, Canvas without configuration
+- **Native Dependencies**: Use modules that can't be bundled without special configuration
 - **Microservices**: Create standalone deployable units for each service

 ## Configuration Options